This post may contain affiliate links.

 - 123 con Andres– this guy is too much fun!
 And he tours like mad so there’s a good chance he will come to a US city near you!
 Oh and did I mention he has a Grammy?

 - Ozomatli– I first discovered Ozomatli in high school when their very first bilingual album came out.
 Since then I’ve been an avid fan of all of their albums and was so excited a few years ago when they released a kid’s album.
 They will often tour and do an adult concert at night and a kid’s afternoon show the next day.
-Their music is so fun- a fusion of cumbia, hip hop, rock and more.
-Some lyrics contain adult content.
+Their music is so fun- a fusion of cumbia, hip-hop, rock, and more.

 - Pica Pica– this Spanish (from Spain) music channel weaves storytelling, song, and dance into a super fun experience for kids.
 Spanish is spoken and sung as if you were in Spain, and my kids get a kick out of recreating the lisp.